aa-ahmed-aa/Horizon/README.md

 #hardware you will need
-1- arduino uno
+1- arduino uno <br>
-2- Gyroscope mpu6050 you can find arduino and gyro at http://store.fut-electronics.com/ or  http://ram-e-shop.com/oscmax/catalog/
+2- Gyroscope mpu6050 you can find arduino and gyro at http://store.fut-electronics.com/ or  http://ram-e-shop.com/oscmax/catalog/ <br>
-3-google cardboard you can find it at https://www.jumia.ma/ar/catalog/?q=virtual+Reality+
+3-google cardboard you can find it at https://www.jumia.ma/ar/catalog/?q=virtual+Reality+ <br>